A non-local Poisson bracket for Coxeter--Toda lattices: Preliminaries

-\begin{rem} {\em The notion of standard Poisson-Lie bracket is defined for any semisimple Lie group $G$.
-The symplectic leaves of such Poisson structure were described explicitly, using the so-called {\it twisted minors}, as translations by elements of the Cartan subgroup of a particular symplectic leaf inside of a double Bruhat cell, see \cite{KoZ}. } \end{rem} In particular, every double Bruhat cell $G^{u,v}$ is a regular Poisson submanifold in $\GL_n$ equipped with the standard Poisson-Lie structure $\pb_{\GL_n}$.
-Symplectic leaves in $GL_n$ are of the form $S^{u,v}a$, where $S^{u,v}\subset G^{u,v}$ is a distinguished symplectic leaf and $a$ is an element of $H$.
-Furthermore, the dimension of the symplectic leaves in $G^{u,v}$ are equal to $l(u)+l(v)+\text{corank}(uv^{-1}-I_n)$. \begin{rem} {\em The standard Poisson-Lie bracket on $\GL_n$ and the network representation in a disc of \eqref{eq: birational map} led to the notion of {\it standard Poisson bracket} on the space of edge weights and on the space of face weights of a network in a disc.
-Later, this notion of standard Poisson bracket was extended for networks embedded in an annulus.
-Detailed explanation can be found in \cite{GSV}. } \end{rem}
+\begin{rem} {\em In \cite{GSV1}, the standard Poisson--Lie bracket on $\GL_n$ and the network representation in a disc of \eqref{eq: birational map} led to the notion of {\it standard Poisson bracket} on the space of edge weights and on the space of face weights of a network in a disc.
+Later, this notion of standard Poisson bracket was extended for networks embedded in an annulus (see \cite{GSV2}). } \end{rem}